Moist Eggless Apple Spice Cake (Easy – No Mixer Needed)

 Can I turn this into muffins?

 Yes!
-Grease or line a muffin tin and preheat the oven to 350º F. Make the cake batter as directed and divide it to the muffin tin.
+Grease or line a muffin tin and preheat the oven to 350º F. Make the cake batter as directed and divide it among the muffin tin.
 Bake for 20 to 25 minutes, or until a toothpick inserted into the middle of a muffin comes out clean.

 Can I use oil instead of butter?